WashU-Astroparticle-Lab/straxion/tests/README.md

 ### Using the Example Script

-If you have access to `timeS429` locally, you can also use the standalone example script to test the DAQReader,
+If you have access to `timeS429` locally, you can also use the standalone example script to test the NX3LikeReader,

 ```bash
 python run_test_example.py /path/to/timeS429/directory